wsilva08/NextEngine/README.md

-# Next Engine - Deployment Guide
+# Next Engine - Deployment Guide (Vite Version)

-This guide provides instructions on how to deploy the Next Engine landing page application to a Virtual Private Server (VPS), such as those provided by Hetzner, Vultr, or DigitalOcean.
+This guide provides instructions on how to build and deploy the Next Engine landing page application to a Virtual Private Server (VPS), such as those provided by Hetzner, Vultr, or DigitalOcean.

-We will use Nginx as the web server to serve the static files.
+This project uses **Vite** to build and bundle the application assets (TypeScript, CSS).
+The new deployment process involves building the static files locally on the server and then serving them with Nginx.

 ## Prerequisites